 A successful application to the graduate program in the UCSB Dept of Anthropology consists of several elements, described on this page.
 The following are a few additional pieces of advice.

 => Letters of recommendation: these should mostly come from professors or research mentors, but one from a non-academic employer is acceptable.

 => Essays: the Statement of Purpose (1-2 pages, single spaced) should explain the "what" and the Statement of Personal Achievements/Contributions (2-3 pages, single spaced) should explain the "why" of your decision to pursue a PhD and a career in research.

 For instance, in the SoP you can explain a bit about the goals and results of your previous research (if any), and what sort of research you would like to do in future for your dissertation.
-You should explain who you want to work with and why my research and this department is a good match for your interests.
+You should explain that you want to work with me, why my research and this department is a good match for your interests.